Skip to content

 Loading environment in future sessions

-After the first time, to run the files, simply activate the python_venv on a compute node with
+After the first time, to run the files, simply activate the Python virtual environment on a compute node with:

 module use /soft/modulefiles